jpoehnelt/blog/src/posts/caching-playwright-in-github-actions.md

 {% image src="src/images/playwright-missing-dependencies-to-run-browsers.png", alt="Missing dependencies to run browsers" %}

 Without any caching, the build took 1 minute and 43 seconds.
-With caching, but still installing the host dependencies, the time was 45 seconds, a reduction of nearly 1 minute for every build.
+With caching, but still installing the host dependencies, the time was 45 seconds, minus about 17 seconds for cache loading/saving, leads to a reduction of about 40 seconds for every build.

 {% image src="src/images/playwright-build-time-without-caching.png", alt="Build time without caching" %}